 - Do Not Use Water or Flour on Grease Fires-Smother the fire with a pan lid, or use baking soda, a dry chemical or foam-type extinguisher. - When heating fat or grease, watch it closely.
+Fat or grease may catch fire if allowed to become too hot.

+AWARNING In case of fire or gas leak, be sure to turn off the main gas shutoff valve.

-Fat or grease may catch fire if allowed to become too hot. - Use Only Dry Potholders-Moist or damp potholders on hot surfaces may result in burns from steam.
-Do not let the potholders touch hot heating surface units or interior oven elements.
-Do not use a towel or other bulky cloth instead of a potholder. - Do Not Heat Unopened Food Containers-Build up of pressure may cause the container to burst and result in injury. - Remove the oven door from any unused appliance if it is to be stored or discarded. - IMPORTANT-Do not attempt to operate the oven during a power failure.
-If the power fails, always turn the oven off.
-If the oven is not turned off and the power resumes, the oven may begin to operate again.
-Food left unattended could catch fire or spoil.
+- Use Only Dry Potholders-Moist or damp potholders on hot surfaces may result in burns from steam.
+Do not let the potholders touch the flame, burners or interior oven elements.
+Do not use a towel or other bulky cloth instead of a potholder. - Do Not Heat Unopened Food Containers-Build up of pressure may cause the container to burst and result in injury.